Residency Program in Livestock Reproduction and Herd Health

 First Year Program

 - During the first year the resident will spend 8 months in the Livestock Reproduction and Herd Health (LR/HH) service, 2 months in the 'in house' Livestock Medicine Service involving internal medicine and surgery of food animal species, 2 weeks at the California Veterinary Diagnostic Laboratory, and 2 weeks at the Veterinary Medical Teaching and Research Center in Tulare.
-The resident is also provided one month of scheduled paid vacation yearly.
+The resident is also provided 24 days of scheduled paid vacation yearly.

 - The resident will have primary patient care responsibilities under the supervision of a senior clinician.
 Responsibilities will include management of routine cases, where a case may represent an individual animal, herd or flock.
 Training will include supervised experience in both routine (breeding soundness exams, and ultrasound) and advanced reproductive techniques (embryo transfer), use of commercial computerized records, large commercial dairy, sheep, and goat production medicine, including computer database and ultrasound pregnancy diagnosis, commercial beef production medicine, and food animal internal medicine.

 - Rotating duty into after-hours livestock emergency duty is required and shared with the 4 other residents.
-The resident will be on livestock emergency duty one night and one weekend out of every four.

 - Residents will develop expertise in evaluating reproductive problems, in assessing reproductive performance, and in the management of reproduction programs with large herds and flocks.
 Residents will acquire improved skills and abilities at rectal palpation, use of ultrasound, in assessment of male breeding soundness, and in embryo transfer.
-Residents will develop skills in use of computers and of computer software aimed at managing and analyzing animal health data, including that related to reproduction, udder health, production, neonatal health, etc.
+Residents will develop skills in use of computer software aimed at managing and analyzing animal health data, including that related to reproduction, udder health, production, neonatal health, etc.

 - Residents will have a significant role as clinical instructor of students in the Livestock Reproduction and Herd Health service and related clinical instruction.
 Instruction also may include assisting in teaching of students in all 4 years of their veterinary education, and in conducting and participating in rounds and seminars.